Hyperhidrosis (Excessive Sweating)

 This may occur in the underarms (axillae), palms of the hands, soles of the feet, face, or more rarely, across the body.

-The condition can be uncomfortable, distressing, and socially limiting, but effective medical options are available.
+The condition can be uncomfortable, distressing, and socially limiting.
+Management options may be discussed following medical consultation.

 Our medical team conducts thorough assessments to determine the underlying cause and identify suitable management options for each individual.